Transyltooniaa/DevStorm/README.md

 SportsPal's future plans include the addition of sports tournaments and a dedicated blogging section.
 These features will enhance the overall experience and make SportsPal a comprehensive hub for college sports enthusiasts.

-## More Details

-Please refer to the project documentation : Documentation[Project proposal.pdf]

 ## CONTRIBUTING